WesterdijkInstitute/MycoCosm_genome_downloader/Readme.md

 ### Optional: re-use data

 If you already have downloaded data, you can simply use your local copy of the files instead of downloading them.
 This makes it easier to update with new genomes.
 First, use option `--getprevious`, which will scan a base folder with previous results and create a file called `previously_downloaded_files.tsv`.
-Use this file with option `--previous` to skip files already downloaded (experimental)
+Use this file with option `--previous` to skip files already downloaded

 ## Known limitations, notes